hapax/hapax.github.io/assets/teaching.md

 #### Landmarks ahoy?

-Now, conventional wisdom states that students need to master these problems before they can go to do interesting things.
+Now, conventional wisdom states that students need to master basic skills, through drill, before they can go to do interesting things.
-Maybe there are some landmarks in the distance, once we get past all the dead shrubs.
+Maybe there are some landmarks in the distance after all, once we get past the dead shrubs.
 What could they look like?

+There are two directions we could go, which reflect the structure of mathematics itself.
+On the one hand, we have *pure* mathematics, focused on discovering properties of formal structures.
+This is realm of abstraction, of generalisation, of proof, and it does require excellent walking skills.
+So what does our textbook have by way of theoretical landmarks?
+Let's see.

 <figure>
     <div style="text-align:center"><img src ="/images/specialist2.png"
     width="75%" />
-		    <figcaption><i>.</i></figcaption>
+		    <figcaption><i>Landmark or scrubland?</i></figcaption>
 	</div>
 	</figure>